mostjs/core/docs/api.rst

   asap :: Task -> Scheduler -> ScheduledTask

-Schedule a Task to execute as soon as possible, but still asynchronously.
+Schedule a :ref:`Task` to execute as soon as possible, but still asynchronously.

 .. _Scheduler-delay: